-In a guided inquiry for instance the teacher may present an activity, display thought-provoking photos or provide some other motivation and then, when discussion ensues, guide the students to develop a rich question arising from that discussion.
+In a guided inquiry for instance the teacher may, based on the concepts, strategies etc. they wish students to understand and develop, present an activity, display thought-provoking photos or provide some other motivation and then, when discussion ensues, guide the students to develop a rich question arising from that discussion.
 Because the teacher has provided the initial motivation they will have already been able to provide some suitable resources.
 Students will of course also be able to find some of their own resources in addition to those supplied by the teacher, but they will have a good resource base to start from.
-Eventually students would have sufficient skills to complete independent inquiries and this should be the aim.

 Guided Web Searches

 Setting students, especially younger children, loose to search in the books and on the internet before they have the necessary information literacy skills to do this effectively would result in a lot of surfing and not a lot of results.
 They are also going to waste a lot of time on sites that are not suitable for their age, reading skills and/or developmental level.
 Safe searching is another issue that needs to be addressed.